 This feeling of gratitude is for all parents.
 Your children might not show it (especially angsty teenagers), but your attention and time change their lives for the better.

-If you are out of ideas, here are two ways you can enjoy your time together:
+Here are two ways you can enjoy your time together:

 Family Game Night